leomarcov/labadmin/README.md

     * MAC address for each host and a identification number.
     * Lab distribution: each id host must be placed in a grid according the real position in the lab.
   * When labadmin starts it discover the computers configured in the lab file, show a map to select them and exec actions in all selected hosts.
+  * Labadmin works in real time, all actions all send synchronously at the moment.
+For manage scripts execution asynchronously may see [Labadmin Script Server](https://github.com/leomarcov/labadmin-script_server).

 <p align="center">
   <img src="https://user-images.githubusercontent.com/32820131/66718797-596caa00-ede8-11e9-81fd-ed2d3af4e1b2.png">